PAARA will again be holding its annual Field Day event at Bedwell Bayfront Park in Menlo Park on June 28 & 29 this year.

-Well also set up the food and socializing area in the usual place at the fork of the road leading to the ridge.
-That entails setting up the big red canopy, anchoring it against the wind and dragging tables and chairs out of the box trailer and getting them set up.
+We will again set up the food and socializing area at the usual spot at the fork of the road leading up to the ridge.
+This entails setting up the big red canopy, anchoring it against the wind and dragging tables and chairs out of the box trailer and setting them up

-For questions, or to volunteer to help, please contact me, Doug, KG6LWE by e-mail at dteter@wcwi.com.
+For questions about Field Day or to volunteer to help, you can contact Doug, KG6LWE PAARA’s Field Day Coordinator at his new PAARA e-mail address, kg6lwe@paara.org (Thanks Sorin).

 Field Day